Latin for Children Primer B Program

 Latin for Children Primer B Program Samples

 Full program includes:

 - Latin for Children Primer B (consumable student edition and workbook) Students will learn new grammar concepts, Latin numbers, and much new vocabulary.
-Exercises, tests, and a useful reference section are also included.
+Exercises, quizzes, a thrilling adventure story, and a useful reference section are also included.
 Lessons include a plethora of mnemonic aids (songs, chants) that enable students to learn vocabulary and grammar with ease and delight.

-- Latin for Children Primer B Activity Book! (consumable) Following the chapters of Latin for Children Primer B, students explore a mad scientist’s lab, help little Billy find his way home, drill for oil, solve puzzles, aid the Three Musketeers, go pearl diving, fish for stars, hunt for submarine wolf packs, work on the chain gang, search for pirate treasure, and more—all while learning Latin!
+- Latin for Children Primer B Activity Book! (consumable) Following Primer B chapter by chapter, students explore a mad scientist’s lab, help little Billy find his way home, drill for oil, solve puzzles, aid the Three Musketeers, go pearl diving, fish for stars, hunt for submarine wolf packs, work on the chain gang, search for pirate treasure, and more—all while learning Latin!
 Includes the reproducible group and solitaire game RetroSpecto™ and a Whopper Crossword Poster.